swingleSara/BANKI/BANKI-answers.md

   - **Action:** I worked dilligently, checking that what I was working on was what the management team wanted at every step so that I did not spend time working on something unneeded with such a short deadline.
   - **Result:** I learned I work well under pressure and enjoy the fast-paced aspect of last minute changes under unforeseen circumstances.
 I delivered the modified schedule a day before they needed it and we were able to mitigate the spread of COVID by modifying our operations sooner than other similar facilities.

-- [ ] B13) Tell me about yourself.
+- [x] B13) Tell me about yourself.

-  - **Cause:**
-  - **Action:**
-  - **Result:**
+  - **Cause:** I am a self-starting diligent worker and an avid learner.
+I love learning new things, even so far as to teach myself how to do things simply out of curiosity of how it is done.
+  - **Action:** I use ingenuity and multi-tasking to complete difficult tasks in an efficient manner, never relying on "this is how we've always done it" just because "this is how we've always done it".
+  - **Result:** I often complete tasks ahead of schedule to leave room for last-minute changes and I am not afraid of making mistakes in order to learn something new.

 - [x] B14) Tell me about your experience at 100Devs.

+  - **Cause:** I sought out 100devs because of its training program.
+I am the type of person that will learn new things just for the sake of learning.
-  - 100Devs is an agency with a training program.
-I worked on several projects both alone and with colleagues to better flesh out my skills.
-The main tech stack we used with React, Node, Express and MongoDB.
+  - **Action:** I worked on several projects, both individually and as a team, to better flesh out my skills.
+  - **Result:** I learned a multifaced approach to fullstack development and enhanced the main tech stack we used: MERN.

-- [ ] b15) What do you know about our company?
+- [ ] B15) What do you know about our company?

   - **Cause:**
   - **Action:**